electron/electronjs.org-old/_docs/development/build-instructions-linux.md

 ## Prerequisites

+* At least 25GB disk space and 8GB RAM.
 * Python 2.7.x.
 Some distributions like CentOS still use Python 2.6.x so you may need to check your Python version with `python -V`.
 * Node.js v0.12.x.
 There are various ways to install Node.
 You can download